Definitions with Annotations

 Injecting a list of dependencies - List<T>

-definition.
+definitions.
 You just need to use the List

-Kotlin type like follow:
+Kotlin type as follows:

 @Single